EGI-Federation/SVG-advisories/2023/Advisory-EGI-SVG-2023-52.md

 Sites running RHEL8 are also recommended to update relevant components,
 as most of the vulnerabilities affecting RHEL8 have also been fixed.

+Sites running RHEL7 are also recommneded to update releavant components,
+where patches are available.

 Sites running RHEL7 are recommended to carry out mitigation,
 unless this disables functionality required, again see references below.